Pokémon Stadium: Outside Japan

 The game was released in the United States on March 6 and in Europe on April 7, 2000.
 It sold over 100,000 in the United Kingdom.
 By April, Nintendo of America announced that Pokémon Stadium sold over 1 million copies.
 It became the best-selling console game in the region during the year 2000.
 Anne Sherber of Supermarket News wrote that Nintendo had the biggest share of the American console video game market in 2000, with sales of the Nintendo 64 being driven by the release of Pokémon Stadium.
 Games magazine reporting that 12% of video games sold in 2000 were Pokemon-related titles.
-A Nintendo represented posited that the sales were due to their new series of N64 featuring translucent case colors, while Quang Hong of Gamasutra inferred sale may have been due to Pokémon Stadium release.
+A Nintendo representative posited that the sales were due to their new series of N64 featuring translucent case colors, while Quang Hong of Gamasutra inferred sale may have been due to Pokémon Stadium release.

 Nintendo of America announced that it would be released as a Player's Choice title, a well-selling game with a lower suggested retail price, on December 26, 2000.
 At least more than 3.97 million copies have been sold, including 3.16 million in the United States, 710,765 in Japan, and more than 100,000 in the United Kingdom.
 The book Pikachu's Global Adventure: The Rise and Fall of Pokemon stated that the while the game's innovative features helped elevate it to a level of success, Stadium was unable to replicate the success of the Game Boy games before it.